Nonye2K3/chia/CLI-Commands-Reference.md

 Example 2 below will create a k34 plot and use 8GB of memory, 2 threads and 64 buckets

-`chia plots create -k 34 -b 8000 -r 2 -u 64 -t /path/to/temporary/directory -d /path/to/final/directory`
+`chia plots create -k 34 -e -b 8000 -r 2 -u 64 -t /path/to/temporary/directory -d /path/to/final/directory`

 **Additional Plotting Notes**